-The project brings together two outstanding partners:
+The project brings together three outstanding partners:

 Helmholtz Climate Initiative REKLIM (Regional Climate Change)